polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   Address space: **10.0.0.0/22**

-    -   Subscription: the name of the Azure subscription you are using for this lab
+    -   Subscription: the name of the Azure subscription you are using for this lab.

-    -   Resource group: the name of a new resource group **s03-RG**
+    -   Resource group: the name of a new resource group **s03-RG**.

     -   Location: the name of the Azure region where you can provision Azure VMs and where you have sufficient number of vCPU quotas to complete this lab